mandshaw/braai-recipes/content/posts/2019-08-05--the-inaugral-post/index.md

 ![My Dirty Weber](./my-dirty-weber.png)

-Anyway we had Thor, who inspired kicking off this whole blog over and My soon to be brother-in-law Andy.
+Anyway, we had Thor, who inspired kicking off this whole blog over and My soon to be brother-in-law Andy.

 On the menu was smoked mussels, prawn [sosaties](https://en.m.wikipedia.org/wiki/Sosatie), grilled seabass and chocolate cakes.